-A similar substance, crème fraiche is also made by this process.
-The big difference is that crème fraiche has more fat, and sour cream is slightly more tart and not as thick.
+A similar dairy product, crème fraiche, is also made this way.
+But the biggest difference is that crème fraiche contains more fat while sour cream is slightly more tart and less thick.

 Sour cream gets its characteristics from the bacteria that grow in it.
-The bacteria create a variety of flavors, and they also thicken the cream.
+The lactic acid-producing bacteria create a range of flavors while also making the cream less runny.

-The end result is a thicker cream with a tangy taste that can add a lot of flavor to different dishes, including cakes.
+The result is a thicker cream with a tangy taste that can add a lot of depth to different dishes, both savory and sweet, including cakes.